|

 provides access to 132 images of maps, plans, and other documents, enlargeable to high resolution via Zoomify.

-entire surface of the terrazzo map from a height of seven feet.
-As the photographs and the tiles themselves show, decades of
+of the terrazzo map from a height of seven feet.
+As the photographs and the tiles themselves show,

 A sketchy piece about today's publication by the